icco/sonarr-anime-importer/README.md

 # sonarr-anime-importer
-Easily create import lists in sonarr with MyAnimeList or Anilist queries!
+Easily create import lists in sonarr with MyAnimeList or AniList queries!

-This is basically a wrapper for [Jikan](jikan.moe) and the Anilist API that maps IDs to a list with TVDB IDs so that Sonarr can import the results.
+This is basically a wrapper for [Jikan](jikan.moe) and the AniList API that maps IDs to a list with TVDB IDs so that Sonarr can import the results.

 **Until v1.0.0, breaking changes can happen at any time.
 Multiple have happened already!
 Be wary updating.**

 **The "limit" parameter is required for all requests!**

-Pulls MyAnimeList, Anilist, and TVDB ID associations from https://raw.githubusercontent.com/Kometa-Team/Anime-IDs/master/anime_ids.json.
+Pulls MyAnimeList, AniList, and TVDB ID associations from https://raw.githubusercontent.com/Kometa-Team/Anime-IDs/master/anime_ids.json.

 ## Supported Requests
 ### GET /v1/mal/anime